lgibelli/singularity-docs/appendix.rst

 JSON Api Standard
 -----------------

-For any inspect command, by adding –json you can be assured to get a JSON API standardized response, for example:
+For any inspect command, by adding ``--json`` you can be assured to get a JSON API standardized response, for example:

 ::